api-platform/docs/core/performance.md

 ## Enabling the Built-in HTTP Cache Invalidation System

 Exposing a hypermedia API has [many advantages](http://blog.theamazingrando.com/in-band-vs-out-of-band.html).
-One of them is the ability to know exactly which resources are included in HTTP responses created by the API.
+One is the ability to know exactly which resources are included in HTTP responses created by the API.
 We used this specificity to make API Platform apps blazing fast.

-When the cache mechanism [is enabled](configuration.md), API Platform collects identifiers of every resource included in a given HTTP response (including lists, embedded documents and subresources) and returns them in a special HTTP header called [Cache-Tags](https://support.cloudflare.com/hc/en-us/articles/206596608-How-to-Purge-Cache-Using-Cache-Tags-Enterprise-only-).
+When the cache mechanism [is enabled](configuration.md), API Platform collects identifiers of every resource included in a given HTTP response (including lists, embedded documents, and subresources) and returns them in a special HTTP header called [Cache-Tags](https://support.cloudflare.com/hc/en-us/articles/206596608-How-to-Purge-Cache-Using-Cache-Tags-Enterprise-only-).

 A caching [reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy) supporting cache tags (e.g. Varnish, Cloudflare,